Chungwin/BreezyRecruitmentAnalytics/README.md

 Run **positions.js** to keep your position data uptodate (published and closed ones)
 Run **candidates.js** to keep updating the latest candidate dataw
 Run **stream.js** to keep updating the lastest candidate actions

-## Project status:
-This project is just at the very beginning and far from finished.
-First and foremost, it’s a training ground for me, a non-professional programmer, with the pleasant side effect that it scratches my own itch as a Tech Recruiter.

-## Currently working on
-Identifying and handling candidates that were moved from one position to another.

 ## Planned next:
 Better error tracing and resolving.